grafana/grafana/contribute/style-guides/documentation-style-guide.md

 #### Notes

-Notes provide additional information for the user to be aware of.
+Notes provide additional information the user should be aware of.
 For example:

 > **Note:** This page describes a feature for Grafana 7.0 beta.